 “I play guitar and harmonica, but my first instrument was a trumpet, so when I started recording, I would grab whatever instrument was around.
 It’s similar to how I paint; building up layers to present more of a story.”

-– Nathan Edwin McClements, artist, singer-songwriter, & maker
+– Nathan Edwin McClements, artist & singer-songwriter

 “I feel like I’ve always been a creative.
 I’ve always been inspired through fashion.
 Growing up, my grandparents taught me how to embroider and sew on buttons.”